Fire and rescue services

 More information:

-Strikes and public demonstrations occur, mainly in Lisbon and Porto.
-These can affect transport services, including buses, trains, metro, ferries and flights.
+Strikes and public demonstrations are common.
+These can cause street congestion, disrupt public services and affect transport services, including buses, trains, metro, ferries and flights.

 Public protests and events that draw large groups of people can turn violent.